-The Group Leader will evaluate all visits.
+The Group Leader with the EVC will evaluate all visits.
 A short evaluation report will be made available for the Governing Body on request.

 The EVC will ensure that any risk assessments on the trip are dated as having been evaluated and/or modified as a result.